-Each episode-based payment model has its own specific set of risks arrangements for providers to consider.
+Each episode-based payment model has its own specific set of risk arrangements for providers to consider.
 Risk adjustment or risk stratification is present in these alternative payment models to amend payment levels and reflect cost considerations outside a provider’s control.

-In this paper, Milliman’s Samuel Bennett and Tom Snook provide a high-level guide on risk adjustment within the broader scope of four episode-based payment models administered by the Center for Medicare and Medicaid Services.
+In this paper, Milliman’s Samuel Bennett and Tom Snook provide a high-level guide on risk adjustment within the broader scope of four episode-based payment models administered by the Centers for Medicare and Medicaid Services.

 The Centers for Medicare and Medicaid Services released final rules related to episode payment models on January 3, 2017, and May 19, 2017.
 This paper by Milliman consultants Pamela Pelizzari and Daniel Muldoon outlines the major provisions of the final rules and suggests possible implications for affected providers.